 A great way to cultivate a regular gratitude practice is by expressing your thanks to others.
 Remember, happiness only increases when shared.
-Not only will expressing your thanks to others make someone’s day, but it will also help instill your practice deeper and ultimately give you more reasons to be thankful.
+Not only will expressing your thanks to others make someone’s day, but it will also help further instill your practice and ultimately give you more reasons to be thankful.

 5. Engage in a Mindful Practice of Gratitude Each Day

 Mindfulness is often described as “paying attention on purpose to the present moment.”
-Engaging in a mindful practice of gratitude might look like sitting down for 15 minutes a day and purposely bringing your attention to everything you can think of that you’re grateful for.
+Engaging in a mindful practice of gratitude might look like sitting down for 15 minutes a day and actively bringing your attention to everything you can think of that you’re grateful for.

-Research shows it takes just eight weeks of gratitude practice to change patterns of thinking in the brain.
+Research shows it only takes eight weeks of gratitude practice to change patterns of thinking in the brain.
 Mindfully practicing gratitude can literally rewire your brain to be more grateful, which ultimately leads to increased happiness and overall well-being.

 Time for Thankfulness

 Cultivating your own gratitude practice can change your life.
 Once you start to give thanks, it only gets easier.
-You’ll start to find that there truly is always something to be thankful for.
+You’ll start to find that there is absolutely always something to be thankful for.
 Once you start expressing your gratitude, you’ll discover the countless blessings life really does contain.